 Julie Ann Freischlag, MD

 JAMA Surgery (formerly Archives of Surgery) began publication in 1920.
-It is an international peer-reviewed journal published online every Wednesday with complete issues published 12 times a year.
+It is an international peer-reviewed journal published online every Wednesday with complete issues published 12 times a year..
 All major articles are published Online First.
 JAMA Surgery is the official publication of the Pacific Coast Surgical Association and the Association of VA Surgeons.
 The editor envisions the journal as a sounding board and forum for all the changes that are occurring in surgery today, including training paradigms, the 80-hour work week, women and minorities in surgery, malpractice concerns, and universal access to health care.
-The overall acceptance rate is 21% and 16% for research papers.
-The median time from submission to acceptance is 6-9 weeks, and the median time from acceptance to publication is 6 months.
-The journal’s Impact Factor is 4.30 (the impact factor is a measure of citation rate per article and is calculated by dividing 1 year's worth of citations to a journal's articles published in the previous 2 years by the number of major articles [eg, research papers, reviews] published by that journal in those 2 years).
+The acceptance rate is 21%.
+The median time from submission to acceptance is 2 months and the median time from acceptance to publication is 6 months.
+Its 2013 impact factor is 4.30 (the impact factor is a measure of citation rate per article and is calculated by dividing 1 year's worth of citations to a journal's articles published in the previous 2 years by the number of major articles [eg, research papers, reviews] published by that journal in those 2 years).
 The editor is Julie Ann Freischlag, MD, Vice Chancellor, Human Health Sciences, and Dean, UC Davis School of Medicine, UC Davis Health System in Sacramento, California.

 Mission Statement: To promote the art and science of surgery by publishing relevant peer-reviewed clinical and basic science information to assist the surgeon in optimizing patient care.
 JAMA Surgery will also serve as a forum for the discussion of issues that involve ethics, teaching, surgical history, and socioeconomic concerns.